sonofoven/AWS-Thumbnail-Generator/README.md

 ## Teardown

-To remove all provisioned resources and clean up GitHub secrets:
+To remove all provisioned resources and clean up GitHub variables:

 ```bash
 cd scripts